 Term: Semester

 Grade Eligibility: 10, 11, 12

 Prerequisites: None

 Course Description: Forensic Science is an interdisciplinary and introductory laboratory-based science class designed for students who are interested in forensic science-the field of science devoted to the observation, collection, analysis, and interpretation of crime scene evidence.
 While there are no prerequisites for this course, students must be comfortable with discussions about crimes, violence, and bodily fluids involved in forensic science.
 Some images may be graphic.
 Students will use skills from previous and current science courses to develop investigative techniques in forensic science.
 They will perform crime scene analysis activities including using a microscope to study trace evidence, dusting and lifting fingerprints, analyzing blood spatter, investigating the use of DNA, and examining various aspects of the body as evidence, including toxicology and forensic anthropology.
-Labs will run once every four-day schedule rotation.
 A final project will be completed at the end of the course.
+Please note, this semester course does not have an additional lab component since most activities are hands-on, lab style within the 57 minute block.
 (C)

 Possible/Suggested Progression of RFH Science Courses